Plan Ahead: Weekly

 Featured Messages with Lesson Plans

-You can choose to implement the Project Wisdom message with lessons plans in several ways.
-You can use them as recommended in the Weekly or Monthly Themes or you can implement them as they are featured each week (during the school year) in the Just For You email deployment to educators who are registered on our Website.
+You can choose to implement the Project Wisdom supplemental message with lessons plans in several ways.
+You can use them as recommended in the Weekly or Monthly Themes or you can implement them as they are featured here and in the Just For You email to educators who are registered on our Website with a current subscription.

 "I found the site extremely useful in relating the subject material to the students' lives.